cs3157-borowski/recitations/recitation_1/git.md

 1. Working Directory:

-	I. **Untracked**: files that are not under Git revision control, these are files that were not part of skeleton code (IE: Executeables or files you created)
+	I. **Untracked**: files that are not under Git revision control, these are files that were not part of skeleton code (ie: executeables or files you created not included when you cloned remote repo)

 	II. **Tracked, unmodified**: the file is in the Git repository, and it has not been modified since the last commit.